z31r4m/SDDD/README.md

 ## Why?

+This started as an idea in the [Hazel Forums](http://www.noodlesoft.com/forums/viewtopic.php?f=3&t=2120&p=8892).

 Do you like staring at Download progress buttons or bars?
 Neither do I. If you have better things to do, but still want to know when a Download is 'done' this is for you.

 ### No, Really, Why?